Stan Lane: World Wrestling Federation (1993–1995)

 Lane retired in 1993 and went to the World Wrestling Federation (WWF), as a member of the WWF's broadcast team.
 He began as a color commentator alongside Vince McMahon on WWF Superstars.
 He then went on to become the host of WWF Wrestling Challenge in 1994, where he worked with Ted DiBiase and Gorilla Monsoon.
 Lane also did voiceover work of matches that were taped exclusively for Coliseum Video.
 He worked with DiBiase and Monsoon for those also.
 He also worked as a commentator in Ted DiBiase's promotion, WXO.
 Lane left the WWF in late 1995 and retired.

-Return to the Independent circuit (1999–2008)
+Return to the independent circuit (1999–2008)

-Lane returned in 1999 and again reformed "The Fabulous Ones" for a few cards in Bert Prentice's NWA Wildside promotion to wild fan reception.
-In 2004, Lane wrestled on several shows with Condrey and Eaton in the independent promotions in the Mid-Atlantic area.
-His final match of his 30-year career was held on December 6, 2008 in Charlotte, North Carolina, teaming with Eaton in a loss to his old rivals, the Rock 'n' Roll Express.
+Lane returned to wrestling in 1999, reforming the Fabulous Ones for a few cards in Bert Prentice's NWA Wildside promotion.
+In 2004, Lane wrestled on several shows with Condrey and Eaton on the independent circuit in the Mid-Atlantic area.
+The final match of his 30-year career was held on December 6, 2008 in Charlotte, North Carolina, where he teamed with Eaton in a loss to his old rivals, the Rock 'n' Roll Express.